Little, Brown & Company | 2018

 After another outburst of anger, Harriet is put in timeout – sent to a small town of fewer than 100 people to investigate a notebook that may or may not be a hoax.
 It details plans to kill the entire town by mass murder.
 Meanwhile, there’s a girl held captive by the real serial killer Sam Blue is accused of being.
 And this motherfucker is not happy that someone else is getting the credit that rightfully belongs to him.

-And that’s when you know you’re actually totally crazy.
+That’s when you know you’re actually totally crazy.
 I killed those people!
 Credit me with those murders!

 That, or wanting to build a moat filled with snakes and alligators around a country’s border and shooting innocent people in the legs.
 If you think something like that is a good idea, you may also be a soulless insane monster *sips tea.*